Climate and Water Science Advisory Panel

 In support of development of a 50-year water plan for New Mexico, the Interstate Stream Commission has tasked the New Mexico Bureau of Geology & Mineral Resources with convening a group of 8 water and climate research experts as an Advisory Panel.
-Their task is to prepare a consensus study report on the current state of knowledge of how climate conditions and water resources may vary across our state during the next 50 years.
+They have prepared a consensus study report on the current state of knowledge of how climate conditions and water resources may vary across our state during the next 50 years.

-The overarching goal of the Advisory Panel will be to work together to compile, assess, and integrate existing peer-reviewed published research, technical reports and datasets relevant to the broad topic of changes to New Mexico climate over the next 50 years, and resultant impact on water resources.
-They will also identify the key climate-related factors that may impact diminishing (or increasing) water resources.
+The overarching goal of the Advisory Panel is to work together to compile, assess, and integrate existing peer-reviewed published research, technical reports and datasets relevant to the broad topic of changes to New Mexico climate over the next 50 years, and resultant impact on water resources.
+They have identified the key climate-related factors that may impact diminishing (or increasing) water resources.

 New Mexico Bureau of Geology & Mineral Resources

 - Nelia Dunbar — Director & State Geologist